vqdang/hover_net/README.md

 Note, it is important to select the correct model mode when running inference. 'original' model mode refers to the method described in the original medical image analysis paper with a 270x270 patch input and 80x80 patch output. 'fast' model mode uses a 256x256 patch input and 164x164 patch output.
 Model checkpoints trained on Kumar, CPM17 and CoNSeP are from our original publication and therefore the 'original' mode **must** be used.
 For PanNuke and MoNuSAC, the 'fast' mode **must** be selected.

+`type_info.json` is used to specify what RGB colours are used in the overlay.
+Make sure to modify this for different datasets and if you would like to generally control overlay boundary colours.

 Take a look at some working examples on how to run inference and utilise the output in `examples/inference.ipynb`.
 As part of our tile processing implementation, we add an option to save the output in a form compatible with QuPath.

 ## Overlaid Segmentation and Classification Prediction